mtoebes/ftc_app_decompiled/README.md

 # ftc_app_decompiled

-This project's goal to expose the implementation of ftc_app's dependancy libraries in the hope of aiding opmode development
+This project's goal to expose the implementation of ftc_app's dependency  libraries in the hope of aiding opmode development

-See [ftctechnh/ftc_app](https://github.com/ftctechnh/ftc_app) for the offical FTC app.
+See [ftctechnh/ftc_app](https://github.com/ftctechnh/ftc_app) for the official  FTC app.

-Currently, you are able to browse decompiled classes within android studio but it can be difficult to follow due to auto-generated variable/method names, lack of documentation, compile errors, and unintutive logic.
+Currently, you are able to browse decompiled classes within android studio but it can be difficult to follow due to auto-generated variable/method names, lack of documentation, compile errors, and unintuitive logic.
 In particular, the limited javadoc documentation is very frustrating.
 These are all issues I would like to see eased by this project.

-Any refactoring of logicis intended to aid readability, not enhance functionality.
+Any refactoring of logic is intended to aid readability, not enhance functionality.

-I <b>strongly</b> recommend that you still build your APK with the offical libraries to avoid any unforseen bugs.
+I <b>strongly</b> recommend that you still build your APK with the official  libraries to avoid any introduced bugs.

 ## Files of Note
 * [Docompiler-Libs](https://github.com/mtoebes/ftc_app_decompiled/tree/master/Decompiled-Libs) : Raw output from JADX decompiler